|How does your arc flash calculator deal with single phase faults?||

 "I'm dealing with a number of single phase transformers and considering the possibility of arcing faults at the secondary terminals.
 I'm not sure how to handle this."

-We run some numbers using the Duke software and suggested procedure.
-In our opinion, there is a good correlation between the resulting values.
-We find IEEE procedure more advanced because it calculates arc current based on prospective bolted fault current value, geometry and configuration of the equipment.
-Unfortunately, there is no help screen in the Duke software - the problem with using the Duke tool is it does not guide how to calculate single phase arc current using single phase short circuit current value.
+We find the IEEE procedure more advanced comparing to the Duke because it calculates arc current based on prospective bolted fault current value, geometry and configuration of the equipment.
+Unfortunately, the Duke software does not give any guidance on how to calculate single phase arcing current using single phase short circuit current value.